+For the negative parity levels, the $5^-$ and $7^-$ levels are 56 and 62 keV higher, respectively, as compared to those of the experimental ones.
+For these two levels the calculations are clearly better than $^{120,122}$Sn cases.

 Comparison of the calculated values with the experimental data for $^{126}$Sn is shown in figure~\ref{f_sn126}.

-As is seen from figure~\ref{f_sn126} adding two more neutrons to $^{124}$Sn leads to the increasing back both experimental and calculated energies of the $2^+$ state of $^{126}$Sn with respect to the ground state energy as compared to those of $^{124}$Sn.
-Energies of all other positive and negative parity levels are decreased with respect to the ground state energy as compared to those of $^{124}$Sn.

 The shell model calculation predicts energies of the 2$^+$ and 4$^+$ levels only 17 keV and 38 keV lower, respectively, than the experimental ones.
 This shows slightly better agreement as compared to that for $^{124}$Sn.
 The values of the gaps between 4$^+$ and 6$^+$ are 324 and 333 keV in the experiment and calculation, respectively.